-I was very athletic, playing point guard on my basketball team and I also played baseball.
-I missed my entire 6th grade year of school.
-I was tutored at home.
-After my year of treatment, my goal was to play sports again!
-I finished treatment in June 2011.
+Prior to my diagnosis I was very athletic, playing baseball and point guard on my basketball team.
+Between my diagnosis and surgery, I missed my entire 6th grade year of school while being tutored at home.
+Thankfully I finished treatment in June of 2011 with a goal to play sports again!

 I am almost 3 years NED(No evidence of disease)!!
-I’ve played football, basketball, golf & swimming for my school.
-I made sectionals in swimming this year, my first year on the team!!
+Since then, I’ve played football, basketball, golf & swimming for my school.
+Recently, I made sectionals in swimming this year, my first year on the team!
 I also relearned how to ride a bike this past summer, a personal goal of mine.
-I also speak at cancer events about childhood cancer & being disabled.
-I hope to be a police officer & motivational speaker one day.
+Today, I speak at cancer events about childhood cancer & being disabled.
+One day I hope to be a police officer & motivational speaker one day.

 The doctors, nurses, and support system at Upstate Golisano Children’s Hospital are wonderful.
 We are so blessed to have such an amazing facility near our home.
 We WILL Either Find A Way Or Make One!